AngeloDSML/Home_Valuation_Part_1/README.md

 **Obtain the data:**
 We will be using a dataset of home sales that includes sales prices and several predicting features, in csv format.
-Download it here.

 The easiest way to obtain a dataset for your specific market area is by creating a custom csv export from your local MLS system.
 If you don’t know how to create it you should get technical support from your MLS provider.